sematext/docs/docs/integration/alerts-alertops-integration.md

 ![Sematext Notification Hooks](https://sematext.com/docs/images/integrations/sematext-notification-hooks.png "Sematext Notification Hook")

 Enter required parameters and copy incoming AlertOps **API URL**.
-Click Test button to confirm that Sematext app is sending data and save your AlertOps alerts integration.
+Click Test button to confirm that Sematext App is sending data and save your AlertOps alerts integration.
 Once the test message is visible, click the **Save Notification Hook** button to save your configuration.

 ![AlertOps Alerts Integration](https://sematext.com/docs/images/integrations/alertops-integration.png "AlertOps Integration")

-**Done.** Every alert from your Sematext app will be forwarded to AlertOps, where you can manage escalation policies based on priority in received notification from Sematext.
+**Done.** Every alert from your Sematext App will be forwarded to AlertOps, where you can manage escalation policies based on priority in received notification from Sematext.